 From a business perspective, he recommends writing a business plan to be really clear on your goals and strategy.
 From a personal perspective, he recommends being grateful for every day.

-This is the attitude that has got the Smith family to where they are today.
+This is the attitude that has got Adam and Alison to where they are today.

 These stories and the results in them were captured at a specific point in time.
 The real estate market and the investing strategies used to succeed are constantly changing.
 The achievements and results of these investors may have changed since these stories were recorded.
 Each of these investors engaged in in-depth training, coaching and mentoring to be able to achieve these results.
 Their results are not typical and should not be taken as a guarantee of the results you may achieve.
 Your personal results will be in-line with the training, education and hard work that you personally conduct.